 1. Higher conversion rates for membership offers

-When we compare the average result of a campaign that focuses on selling their membership product, these efforts generate response rates that are about 3x higher than similar efforts designed to sell subscriptions which focus on the current and future issues of the magazine.
+When we compare the average result of a campaign that focuses on selling their membership product, these efforts generate response rates that are about 3x higher than similar efforts designed to sell subscriptions that focus on the current and future issues of the magazine.

 2. Higher revenue per order

-With their all access membership at $34.97 and the web membership at $29.97, revenue per order is 20 to 40% higher.
-This depends which membership offers the consumer selects when compared with a magazine subscription that sells for $24.97.
+With their all-access membership at $34.97 and the web membership at $29.97, revenue per order is 20 to 40% higher.
+This depends on which membership offers the consumer selects when compared with a magazine subscription that sells for $24.97.
 As we’ve reported in the past, the two membership offers generate well more than half of the total response thus creating an average yield per order of $31.46 dollars which is an increase of 26% over the $24.97 subscription price.

 3. More campaign options